phillippesamer/stable-trees-ld-davol/ldda_vol/README_MSTCC_LDDA_VOL.txt

 make a copy of the VolUfl folder on the same directory (Vol/examples/)

+once inside the new folder, download all MSTCC LDDA_Vol files edit the Makefile as follows:
+- in the trigger all (line 74?) remove "data";
+- in the trigger clean (line 84?) remove "data";
+- remove the trigger data completely (lines 86-87)
-once inside the new folder, download all MSTCC LDDA_Vol files edit the Makefile preamble, replacing the corresponding lines as follows (NB! please use the path to your current Gurobi installation where relevant):
+- in the preamble, replace the corresponding lines as below  (NB! please use the path to your current Gurobi installation where relevant):

 DRIVER = main